strimzi/proposals/019-restruture-the-installation-files.md

 Currently, the Strimzi installation files in our master branch correspond to the master branch.
 That means they are under constant development and often work only with the freshly pulled images.
 That suites well for development work, but not necessarily for the users.
-They often checkout the GitHub repository, see the install or example folders and try them, not realising that they're using `master` rather than a stable release.
+They often checkout the GitHub repository, see the install or example folders and try them, not realizing that they're using `master` rather than a stable release.
 If they just use them for a short time it should not matter.
 But if they keep using them, they will run into issues later.